Dear Reader

 Anyway, my last president's column for Design.
 J.B. can breathe a sigh of relief for a couple of months before turning his sights to wringing it out of Christine.

-I’ve been involved in a number of conversations in which a colleague (or was it me?) defended their own decision or questioned another’s based on what was best for “the reader.”
+Over the years, I’ve been involved in a number of conversations in which a colleague (or was it me?) defended their own decision or questioned another’s based on what was best for “the reader.”

 Making informed decisions based on what you know about your readership is smart.
 Invoking “The Reader” isn’t.
 If such a monolithic, simplistic entity existed, our business would be so much easier — although a lot less interesting.